-- Projects, grants, commissions, and contracts (date, title, where submitted, amount, percent credit): - 1.
+- Description of outreach or other activities in which there was significant use of candidate's expertise (consulting, journal editor, reviewer for refereed journals or presses, peer reviewer of grants, speaking engagements, services to government agencies, professional and industrial associations, educational institutions, etc.) - Projects, grants, commissions, and contracts (date, title, where submitted, amount, percent credit): - 1.
 Awarded (Fully processed financial award) - 2.
 Pending (Submitted proposal that is awaiting funding status from sponsor) - 3.
-Not funded (Notification received from sponsor or principal investigator that proposal was not funded [Second-, third-, fourth-, and fifth-year reviews only.
-For the College of Medicine this also includes sixth-, seventh-, and eighth-year reviews.]) - List of grants and contracts for improvement of instruction, with an indication of the candidate's role and percent credit in preparing and administering the grants and contracts - Other evidence of research or creative accomplishments as appropriate (patents, new product development, new art forms, citation index analysis, etc.) including impact in society of research scholarship and creative accomplishments - Record of pursuit of advanced degrees and/or further academic studies - Record of membership in professional and learned societies - Description of new courses and/or programs developed, including service learning and outreach courses - Description of new computer software programs developed - Description of new methods of teaching established courses and/or programs - List of honors or awards for scholarship, research, or creative activities - Applications of research scholarship in the field including new applications developed and tested; new or enhanced systems and procedures demonstrated or evaluated for government agencies, professional and industrial associations, educational institutions, etc. - Technology transferred or adapted in the field - Technical assistance provided - If there are unit-specific objective criteria used for assessing the scholarly substance and quality of the candidate's achievement in research and creative accomplishment, list the candidate's performance as measured by these criteria.
+Not funded (Notification received from sponsor or principal investigator that proposal was not funded [Second-, third-, fourth, and fifth-year reviews only.
+For the College of Medicine this also includes, sixth-, seventh-, and eighth-year reviews]) - List of grants and contracts for improvement of instruction, with an indication of the candidate's role and percent credit in preparing and administering the grants and contracts - Other evidence of research or creative accomplishments as appropriate (patents, new product development, new art forms, citation index analysis, etc.) including impact in society and research scholarship and creative accomplishments - Record of pursuit of advanced degrees and/or further academic studies - Record of membership in professional and learned societies - Description of new courses and/or programs developed, including service-learning and outreach courses - Description of new computer software programs developed - Description of new methods of teaching established courses and/or programs - List of honors or awards for scholarship, research, or creative activities - Applications of research scholarship in the field including new applications developed and tested; new or enhanced systems and procedures demonstrated or evaluated for government agencies, professional and industrial associations, educational institutions, etc. - Technology transferred or adapted in the field - Technical assistance provided - If there are unit-specific objective criteria used for assessing the scholarly substance and quality of the candidate's achievement in research and creative accomplishment, list the candidate's performance as measured by these criteria